post-hero-img

 As an AddSearch user, you can use our ready-made views or our Search UI library to build your search’s UI.
 While the first option offers limited customization options, you can use our UI library to create a user interface that fits your company and website perfectly.
 One of the library’s benefits is that designers and developers can work together quite effectively because they use the same foundation.
 You can see this library in action on our demo page and in the picture below.

-Designing and building your search UI: Search UI library demo page
+designing and building your search ui: search ui library demo page

-Mobile Search UI
+1. Start with Designing the Mobile Search UI

 Many designers (including ours) start by first designing the mobile search experience.
 This is because some design ideas don’t work on mobile phones or are harder to implement.
 Even though smartphones are an integral part of our daily lives, many still forget to check how websites work and look there.
 Sometimes, it seems like we only remember the existence of smartphones and tablets in the last minute of the implementation phase – when it is often too late.
 Design teams around the world take different approaches to mobile design, and your process can be completely different from ours – there’s probably no right or wrong here.
 Just make sure you don’t forget your mobile users!